aximgeo/ArcPyLogger/readme.md

 # ArcPy Logger #
 ArcPyLogger is a python module that attaches the ArcPy messaging interface to the standard python logging module.

+By default ArcPy does not follow the Python standard for writing messages to the logging interface.
+This module extends the existing python logging interface with the ability to write messages to the ArcGIS Desktop or ArcGIS Server console.
+In addition, a helper function is included to write messages concurrently to a File and ArcGIS Consoles.

-This gives us the ability to concurrently write a single log message to the ArcGIS for Desktop/Server Console, a Log File, and to the Command Line Console.
-ArcPyLogger makes the development of Python projects more uniform by standardizing a single method for communicating back to the client.
+ArcPyLogger will make the development of ArcPy Python projects more standards compliant by standardizing on a single method for communicating back to the client.

 ## Install ##

 Use pip to install this utility to your python site-packages.
 This will allow you to use it throughout projects!

     pip install git+ssh://git@git.gisinc.com:7999/pyt/arcpylogger.git

+If you do not have Pip, you can install this package using the standard python packaging system.

+    git clone git+ssh://git@git.gisinc.com:7999/pyt/arcpylogger.git
+    cd arcpylogger
+    python setup.py install

+## Usage ##

-## Initialize ##
+### Initialize ##
     import logging
     import ArcPyLogger